M4NU5/Personal_Website/content/blog/tech/devsecops-lessons-from-sans-540/index.md

 ![defense](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExcTRhem1rdW10bXpwcWJrNjhhZXVldmhhZ3VodGw2MTlyYzA3Y2J0aiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/56wdZ4gYcwRvU7rJiY/giphy.webp#center)

-## 5: Automate, But Don't Forget to Monitor
+## SANS 540.5 – Automate, But Don't Forget to Monitor

 Automation is the backbone of modern DevSecOps pipelines.
 Automating security checks, deployments, and compliance tasks can significantly reduce human error and free up your team to focus on more strategic initiatives.
 However, automation isn't a "set it and forget it" solution.
 It's crucial to actively monitor your automated processes to ensure they’re functioning as intended.